gregolsky/ansible-collection-ravendb/README.md

 These roles prepare servers with Debian-based and RHEL-based distributions to run RavenDB.

-- `community.ravendb.ravendb_node`: Installs and configures a RavenDB server node.
+- `ravendb.ravendb.ravendb_node`: Installs and configures a RavenDB server node.
 Handles service setup, secure and unsecured deployments, certificate management, and prerequisites installation.
-- `community.ravendb_python_client_prerequisites`: Installs the required Python packages (such as the RavenDB Python client library) needed to run Ansible modules that interact with RavenDB clusters.
+- `ravendb.ravendb_python_client_prerequisites`: Installs the required Python packages (such as the RavenDB Python client library) needed to run Ansible modules that interact with RavenDB clusters.

 ### Plugins